-- Minutes: The meeting of the Sub-Board must be properly minuted and a copy of the minutes must be supplied to Registrywithin two working days of the meeting. - Recommendations for Honours: These must reach Registry on or before the deadline. - Assessment Issues for Departments: Prepare a note of any policy issues arising from the assessment process for Departments. - Chair's Action: Where issues arise after the main meeting items may have to be delegated as Chair's actions and reported to the next meeting of the Sub-Board.
-It is bestpractice for a sub-group to be formed to discuss cases.
+- Minutes: The meeting of the Sub-Board must be properly minuted and a copy of the minutes must be supplied to Registry within two working days of the meeting. - Recommendations for awards: These must reach Registry by the published deadline. - Assessment Issues for Departments: Prepare a note of any policy issues arising from the assessment process for Departments. - Chair's Action: Where issues arise after the main meeting items may have to be delegated as Chair's actions and reported to the next meeting of the Sub-Board.
+It is bestpractice for a sub-group to be formed to discuss cases and External Examiners advised.